top of page

 🔹 Step 3: Referral to a Psychologist

-• Refer directly to a psychologist by name (you can request someone)
+• Refer directly to a psychologist by name (you can request someone specific).

-• Or provide a general referral, which you can use with any provider
+• Provide a general referral, which you can use with any provider.

 📅 How Many Sessions Are Covered?